Fremantle Football Club: History

-In 2019, Fremantle had their most successful season, losing only one game during the home and away matches to eventual premiers Adelaide and making the finals for the first time.
-The team, now coached by Trent Cooper and with Kiara Bowers making her long-awaited debut after two injury affect years, started the year with a high scoring victory over Melbourne in the opening round and then kicked their highest ever score, 10.7 (67), in round 2 against Brisbane.
+In 2019, Fremantle had one of their most successful seasons, losing only one game during the home-and-away matches (to eventual premiers Adelaide) and making the finals for the first time.
+The team, now coached by Trent Cooper and with Kiara Bowers making her long-awaited debut after two injury-affected years, started the year with a high-scoring victory over Melbourne in the opening round and kicked their then highest ever score, 10.7 (67), in round 2 against Brisbane.
 Despite having won two more games than Carlton, the controversial conference system saw Carlton host the knock out preliminary final and inflict Fremantle's second defeat of the year.
-In the post-season awards, Bowers and Dana Hooker came second behind Erin Phillips in the AFLW MVP award and AFL Women's best and fairest award respectively.
+In the post-season awards, Bowers and Dana Hooker came second behind Erin Phillips in the AFLW MVP award and AFL Women's best and fairest award, respectively.
 Bowers, Hooker and Gemma Houghton were all named in the AFL Women's All-Australian team.
-Ashley Sharp was awarded goal of the year for a long run, multiple bounce goal.
+Ashley Sharp was awarded goal of the year for a long-run, multiple-bounce goal.

+The 2020 AFL Women's season saw Fremantle go undefeated to sit atop the AFLW ladder for Conference B with a 6–0 record.
+The Dockers had seven debutants throughout the season, which included ruck Mim Strom and Rising Star nominee Roxy Roux.
+Notable wins included a victory over a then-undefeated Brisbane Lions in Round 5, courtesy of a four-goal effort from Sabreena Duffy; and a clutch one-point win over St Kilda in Round 4, courtesy of a late goal, again from Duffy.
+The Dockers hosted a home semi-final at Fremantle Oval against the Gold Coast Suns, winning by a club record 70 points to qualify for a preliminary final against Melbourne.
+The season was cancelled shortly afterwards without a winner due to the outbreak of the COVID-19 pandemic.
+Kiara Bowers won Fremantle's fairest and best award and led the competition in tackles with 99.
+Duffy won the Fremantle goal-kicker award and led the league for goals kicked with 12, and both Bowers and Gemma Houghton were named in the 2020 All-Australian team.